-The purpose of this document is to ensure that all stakeholders are aware of the arrangements that Outwood Primary School have in place for safeguarding and promoting the welfare of its pupils/students.
-It provides guidance to help staff who may have concerns about the safety or welfare of a child and sets out the school/college's position in relation to the safeguarding process.
+The purpose of this document is to ensure that all stakeholders are aware of the arrangements that Abingdon Primary School has in place for safeguarding and promoting the welfare of its pupils.
+It provides guidance to help staff who may have concerns about the safety or welfare of a child and sets out the school's position in relation to the safeguarding process.